ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Select_bead-capable_machines.md

 ## To select a bead-capable machine...

-1Select Design > Select Machine Format.
+1. Select Design > Select Machine Format.

 ![SelectMachineFormat.png](assets/SelectMachineFormat.png)

-2From the Available Machine Formats list, select a bead-capable machine format – e.g. Tajima TBF, Dahao.
+2. From the Available Machine Formats list, select a bead-capable machine format – e.g. Tajima TBF, Dahao.

-3Click OK.
+3. Click OK.
 Default bead shapes are now available for selection from the Bead Palette.
 If you have selected a twin-bead-capable machine, bead shapes and sizes are displayed in pairs.
 Up to eight (8) beads can be supported when the Dahao machine format is selected.

 ![beading00008.png](assets/beading00008.png)